isaacdenny/csc2710-group-sorting/README.md

 - Isaac - Heap
 - Jimi - Compile all other sorts into project

-## 2. Design Project Structure & Flow - TODO - Next time we meet
+## 2. Design Project Structure & Flow

 ### How can this be used?